The N.C. Department of Transportation strives to promote equity and fairness in state and federal transportation contracting.

-At various stages of the study, the research team from Griffin & Strong will be contacting community members and NCDOT stakeholders to gather comments on experiences doing business or seeking to do business with NCDOT.
+At various stages of the study, the consulting firm contacted community members and NCDOT stakeholders to gather comments on experiences doing business or seeking to do business with NCDOT.

 While there are no penalties for choosing to not participate, NCDOT welcomes and encourages your honest feedback.
 The more transparent input received from the NCDOT vendor community, the better positioned NCDOT will be to promote equity in our operations.

-At the conclusion of the study, GSPC will compile its findings and recommendations into a study that will establish whether there is a continued need for the NCDOT diversity program, and if so, improve the effectiveness, delivery and future direction of NCDOT’s programs, including goal-setting.
+At the conclusion of the study, the consulting firm will compile its findings and recommendations into a study that will establish whether there is a continued need for the NCDOT diversity program, and if so, improve the effectiveness, delivery and future direction of NCDOT’s programs, including goal-setting.